 - If you’re in a hurry, buy pre-cooked diced chicken breast, or dice the breast before adding it to the boiling water, it’ll cook faster.

 - If you don’t have condensed cream of chicken soup, you can use condensed cream of mushroom or even condensed cream of asparagus soup.
 It will slightly change the flavor but be as delicious as the original.

 - ½ cup unsalted butter, melted

 - 1 -10 ¾ oz condensed cream of chicken soup, undiluted

 - ½ white onion, finely chopped

 - Preheat the oven to 350F.
 Cook the chicken breast and cut it into cubes.
 Try to make all the cubes roughly the same size.

-- Into a large bowl, add the stuffing mix and combine it with the melted butter until well mixed—Reserve ¾ cup to use as topping for the casserole.
+- Combine the stuffing mix with the melted butter in a large bowl—Reserve ¾ cup to use as topping for the casserole.

-- Add the chopped veggies, cubed chicken, and undiluted cream of chicken soup and sour cream to the bowl with the stuffing and butter mixture.
+- Add the veggies, cubed chicken, undiluted cream of chicken soup, and sour cream to the bowl with the stuffing and butter mixture.
 Mix all ingredients until everything is well combined so that every bite has a bit of everything.